 “He felt not only was he working class, a peasant who knew nothing as he put it, but that he started dancing very late.
 I give him a line when he goes to the choreography school and says, ‘I’ve got to do six years work in three’ and as a result of that he had a voracious curiosity in art.
 He wasn’t interested in just being what he would call a ‘stupid dancer’.
 Traditionally and particularly in that period in the 1960s dancers were expected just to obey, not to think.
 They were expected to move their limbs in ways the chorographers told them to.
 Part of Nureyev’s genius was he refused to accept that.
 He wanted the dancer to have a status and not just be a puppet.
 That’s why he moved choreography on.”

 “He himself felt the male part in classical ballet was boring,” Hare continues.
 “Traditionally, the man stood there and took up various, heroic poses while around him this beautiful little girl would dance and twinkle and star.
 It was a merging of sexuality and merging of gender that happened with Nureyev.
 He, at least to my eyes, is clearly a bisexual dancer.
-When you see film of him dancing, there is a bisexual element to it.
-But there’s an employment of the feminine that is really creatively rich.
+When you see a film of him dancing, there is a bisexual element to it.
+But there’s an employee of the feminine that is really creatively rich.
 It’s not unmanly and it’s not unheroic, but it is just much more expressive and much less wooden than traditional Soviet ballet.”

 Hare started by talking to the people who knew him best.
 “Clara Saint is still alive and managed his move to the West.
 She was my key witness to who he then was,” Hare explains.
 “French dancer Pierre Lacotte, who was at La Bourget airport and who also helped him, was also extremely helpful.
 He could not have been more vivid in his descriptions of how Nureyev was then.
 Almost like a child, in some ways quite childish and in others devastatingly mature.”